 Immigrants make up an increasing share of the state’s population.
-In 2010, about 27% of Californians were foreign-born, more than double the percentage as the nation as a whole.
+In 2012, 27.1% of Californians were foreign born, more than double the percentage in the nation as a whole (13%).

-Of the more than 10 million people in California who are foreign-born, 46% are naturalized citizens, 29% are legal non-citizens, and 25% are unauthorized immigrants.
-California has a higher share of unauthorized immigrants—just under 7%—than any other state.
+Of the 10.3 million people who are foreign born in California, 47.6% are naturalized citizens, 28.6% are legal non-citizens, and 23.8% are unauthorized immigrants.
+California has a higher share of unauthorized immigrants in its total population—almost 6.4%—than any other state.

+Between 1940 and 2012, the number of foreign-born California residents increased more than tenfold, from a little less than 1 million to 10.3 million.
 For decades, California was the most popular immigrant destination.
-In 1990, California was home to one-third of the immigrant population in the nation.
-Since then, the state’s popularity has waned.
-Today, one-quarter of the nation’s immigrants live in California.
+In 1990, California was home to one-third of the immigrant population nationwide.
+Since then, the state’s popularity has waned: today, one-quarter of the nation’s immigrants live in California.

-As a general trend over the past decade, immigrants from Asia have begun to arrive in California at a faster rate than those from Mexico.
-Looking only at those immigrants who have arrived after 2000, almost 41% were from Asia and almost 39% were from Mexico.
-Asians have also recently passed Latinos as the largest group of new immigrants to the United States as a whole.
+Over the past decade, immigrants from Asia have begun to arrive in California at a faster rate than immigrants from Latin America.
+More than half (56.2%) of immigrants who arrived in 2010 or later were born in Asia and only 27.2% came from Latin America (18.1% from Mexico).
+Asians have also recently overtaken Latinos as the largest group of new immigrants in the United States as a whole.